-- A. WITH THE COMMITTEE ON AGRICULTURE - 1.
-In the short term (2010) - 5.
-The following activities are under consideration: - (a) Coordinated identification of possible areas of cooperation to be envisaged in the work plan for 2011.
-For example:

-- (i) Notification of agricultural policies: The Committee has noted that its work is hampered by delays in the submission of agricultural policy-related notifications in accordance with the requirements and formats adopted in 1995.
+- A. WITH THE COMMITTEE ON AGRICULTURE - 6.
+The following activities are under consideration: - (a) Coordinated identification of possible areas of cooperation to be envisaged in the work plan for 2012.
+For example: - (i) Notification of agricultural policies: The Committee has noted that its work is hampered by delays in the submission of agricultural policy-related notifications in accordance with the requirements and formats adopted in 1995.
 The Secretariat has accordingly drafted a new Handbook on agriculture notification requirements.
 This Handbook will have to be circulated in the course of training activities.
 Members are also examining a series of proposals concerning "good practice" in how to present the information to be notified.
-IICA could provide support for these initiatives, mainly in Latin America and the Caribbean. - (ii) Joint studies: The Committee on Agriculture has an ongoing need to produce technical documents that could be drafted or coordinated by IICA where these relate to IICA's geographical sphere (Latin America and the Caribbean).
+In view of the success of the Regional Workshop on Agriculture Notifications held at IICA Headquarters on 13 and 14 April 2011, IICA could continue to provide support for these initiatives, mainly in Latin America and the Caribbean. - (ii) Joint studies: The Committee on Agriculture has an ongoing need to produce technical documents that could be drafted or coordinated by IICA where these relate to IICA's geographical sphere (Latin America and the Caribbean).
 IICA has experience in preparing this kind of document and could assist the Committee with activities of this nature. - (iii) Good practice handbooks: IICA has developed handbooks of good practices for participation in international forums and for the notification of sanitary and phytosanitary measures.
-IICA could draw up handbooks of this type in coordination with the Committee, to enhance Members' participation in the Committee on Agriculture and improve procedures relating to agriculture notifications. - (b) Use of the WTO as a showcase for IICA's work: IICA could utilize the WTO's global coverage as a way of making products of special interest to its Members better known.
-For example, it might request time during the Committee's regular meetings to present and circulate the IICA/FAO/ECLAC joint report on the outlook for agriculture for 2010 (Situación y Perspectivas de la Agricultura 2010).
+IICA could draw up handbooks of this type in coordination with the WTO Secretariat in order to enhance Members' participation in the Committee on Agriculture and improve procedures relating to agriculture notifications. - (b) Use of the WTO as a showcase for IICA's work: IICA could utilize the WTO's global coverage as a way of making products of special interest to its Members better known.
+With this in mind, IICA asks to be able to present and circulate the IICA/FAO/ECLAC joint report on the outlook for agriculture for 2010 (Situación y Perspectivas de la Agricultura 2010) at the next meeting of the Committee on 17 November 2011, and likewise in the years that follow. - (c) Carrying on with the preparation of the paper on IICA's contribution to the Marrakesh